oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-slack-config/prepare-adb-slack-config.md

 ## Summary

-You learned how to create  and configure a Slack app to receive messages and query results form Autonomous Database.
+You learned how to create a Slack app and a Slack channel to receive messages and query results from Autonomous Database.
 Autonomous Database supports sending alerts,messages and query results directly to your channels to enhance productivity.
-Next, let's see how to create and configure Microsoft Teams.
+Next, let's see how to create Microsoft Teams application and channel.

 You may now **proceed to the next lab**.